Vacuum Energy and Renormalization of the Field-Independent Term: Field-Independent Term in Cosmology

 \section{Field-Independent Term in Cosmology}

-The constant term of the potential carries no physical meaning in particle physics, however, in case of gravity it has great importance.
+While, in ordinary particle physics, a constant, field-independent term of the potential carries no physical meaning, it has great importance in the case of gravity.
 For example, in order to describe the observed accelerated expansion of the Universe at present \cite{accelerated_expansion_today_1,accelerated_expansion_today_2} a possible solution is the inclusion of a constant term into Einstein's equation which reads (in the absence of matter)

 where $R$ is the scalar curvature and $\Lambda$ is the cosmological constant.
 The latter is assumed to be related to dark energy \cite{dark_energy_1,dark_energy_2,dark_energy_3,dark_energy_4,dark_energy_5} and is expected to cause the accelerated expansion of the universe observed today.
 Indeed, by using the Friedmann--Lema\^{\i}tre--Robertson--Walker (FLRW, see Ref.~\cite{FLRW_1,FLRW_2,FLRW_3,FLRW_4}) metric (in our units, the speed of light is $c \equiv 1$ and $\hbar \equiv 1$), $g_{\mu\nu} = \mr{diag}(-1,a^2,a^2,a^2)$ the scale factor $a(t)$ of the expanding homogeneous and isotropic Universe can be calculated which results in an exponentially fast expansion, $a(t) \sim \exp(\sqrt{\Lambda/3} \, t)$.